spectral-compute/scale-docs/docs/manual/dialects.md

 Existing projects can be compiled without modification using the `nvcc`-equivalent compiler.
-Users of clang-dialect CUDA may use the provided clang compiler to compile for either platform, optionally using the language extensions.
+Users of clang-dialect CUDA may use the provided clang compiler to compile for either platform.